Hungry Happenings

 • Repeat until you've used all the cereal.

-• Color some modeling chocolate orange, black, green, purple, and light brown, being sure to leave a small amount white.
+• Color some modeling chocolate orange, black, green, purple, and light brown, being sure to leave a small amount of white.
 See detailed directions here.

 • Dust work surface lightly with powdered sugar.